 Our K-5th Grade classrooms give Omaha parents a new choice for their child’s elementary education.
 Classes run Monday through Friday from 8:30am to 3:30pm.
 Legacy follows Nebraska state standards for age requirements.

 The focus of the elementary curriculum is to supply the necessary skills that allow students to become lifelong learners.
-Legacy private elementary School holds the highest educational expectations for students, as they attain their greatest potential.
-Teachers draw on a variety of sources to best support each student’s learning capabilities.
+Our teachers and teaching assistants hold the highest educational expectations for their students so they can reach their greatest potential.

 Rather than “teaching to the middle,” Legacy School fosters an atmosphere where each student’s intellect, curiosity, and growth is nurtured on his/her level.
 Students have an educational advantage while at Legacy School, as they are taught on their level and at their own pace.

 Teachers at Legacy School understand that students have different needs when it comes to learning.
 That’s why they use a differentiated instruction approach in which teachers proactively plan their lessons based on their students’ strengths.

 With this style of learning, teaching is evolutionary as students and teachers learn together.
 While the teachers may know more about the subject at hand, they are always learning about how their students learn.
 In turn, teachers can refine each child’s learning experience by providing learning activities that cater to the students’ strengths, not by a “one-size-fits-all” learning approach.

 Unlike current educational trends in which students learn, test, and then forget the material they learned, Legacy School focuses less on testing and more on each child’s educational journey.
 To cultivate continual learning, teachers draw on various resources to best support each student’s learning capabilities.